Byron Archambault: Montreal Carabins

 After informing the Tiger-Cats that he would not return to playing, Archambault joined the Montreal Carabins as the team's special teams coordinator and linebackers coach for the 2017 season.
 In his third season as a coach with the team, the Carabins won the Dunsmore Cup and played in the 55th Vanier Cup, but lost the championship to the Calgary Dinos.

 Montreal Alouettes

 After the Carabins former head coach, Danny Maciocia, was hired by the Montreal Alouettes to become the team's general manager, Archambault was hired as the Alouettes' director of national scouting on February 13, 2020.
 The 2020 CFL season was cancelled and he became the team's director of player personnel in 2021.
 Midway through the 2021 season, Archambault joined the team's coaching staff as a defensive assistant coach on September 28, 2021, following the dismissal of defensive line coach, Todd Howard.
 For the 2022 season, he was promoted to linebackers coach.
 Just one week prior to the opening of 2022 training camp, he received another job title as he was named the team's special teams coordinator following the departure of Jeff Reinebold.
 In early December 2022 it was reported that Archambault was one of five finalists for the vacant Alouettes head coaching job.
+However, he remained in his position for the 2023 season after Jason Maas was hired as head coach.
+Thereafter, he won his first Grey Cup as the Alouettes defeated the Winnipeg Blue Bombers in the 110th Grey Cup.